hex000000/makegroupworknotsuck/chapters/240-scoping-review-1.md

 I used a similar strategy on the Trove search platform to locate books which might feature RGT in a higher education setting.
 Search parameters were &quot;Title&quot; all the words &quot;repertory grid&quot;, &quot;Keyword&quot; all the words &quot;repertory grid&quot;.
 59 results containing 3 duplicates, a report about which no other information is accessible (&quot;1978, English, Article, Report edition: Repertory grid manual / Marie Walton, Pat Wilson, Harry Pickett.
 Walton, Marie.&quot;) and two references to videos about using it in performance appraisal which appear to be duplicates and also inaccessible (&quot;1988-1990, English, Video edition: Repertory grid in performance appraisal [videorecording].&quot; and &quot;1980-1990, English, Video edition: Repertory grid in performance appraisal [videorecording].&quot;.

 No book had an abstract, so initial exclusion was done on the basis of title alone.
-2 documents were in a higher education context, and 12 documents potentially meet the criteria.
-Unfortunately, of these, at least six are theses and may not be readily available.
+Three documents were duplicates, 2 documents were in a higher education context for which I have full-text, and 12 documents potentially meet the criteria, but require full-text to be certain.
+Unfortunately, of these, at least six are theses and may not be readily available. https://www.dropbox.com/sh/utu7qylv4as7npr/AAB_VTG3hepvGzUaxSSup8Lqa?dl=0

 #### YouTube

 A search of YouTube for &quot;repertory grid&quot; (without quotes) returned only 37 results, with no duplicates.
-While videos covered the Repertory Gri and Personal Construct Psychology in general and as a knowledge acquisition and human relations tool, there were no uses as a pedagogical technique.
+While videos covered the Repertory Grid and Personal Construct Psychology in general and as a knowledge acquisition and human relations tool, there were no uses as a pedagogical technique.
+The list of YouTube URLs is available in Appendix [A].

-#### RepPlus CPCS/KSI/KSS/KAW Reports

-Not lex searched yet, but from memory only one or two in HE.

 #### RepPlus Boose/Bradshaw Knowledge Acquisition Reports

-Not lex searched yet, but from memory none in HE.

-#### RepPlus &amp; WebGridPlus

-Not tidied in EN yet.
+The Repertory Grid Technique has been widely used in knowledge acquisition context, with the RepPlus website listing many publications that reference this.
+Of the 28 documents listed in this source, only one was returned by lexical search, which was not in a higher education context.
+For the papers on knowledge acquisition, the ENL is at <https://www.dropbox.com/sh/0vkixa9vkn7c45a/AABiqK67zGY7z2g-Li2LeijFa?dl=0>.

 ### Summary of Search Stage 1